Allotments Information

 • Put up signs warning potential thieves that your property is security marked

-• Try not to keep large quantities of flammable liquids or rubbish in your shed or plot as these can be targets for arsonists;
+• Try not to keep large quantities of flammable liquids or rubbish in your shed or on your plot as these can be targets for arsonists

 • Consider planting ‘spikey’ plants (eg. Pyracantha, berberis, hawthorn, blackthorn, roses etc.) around the perimeter of your plot as these will discourage people from climbing over fences etc.